zozzlethena/docs/pages/tokenomics.md

 ### Emissions

-Represent `FLOW` distributed to liquidity pool stakers.
+`FLOW` is distributed to liquidity pool stakers.
 The amount of `FLOW` distributed towards every pool is proportional to the voting power received from the voters every epoch.

-These rewards are streaming and are available for claim as these accrue.
+These rewards are streaming and are available for claim as they accrue.

 ### Fees

-Represent liquidity pool trading fees distributed to voters in pool tokens ( e.g., if the pool is `vAMM-VELO/USDC` the distributed tokens are `FLOW` and `$USDC`).
+Liquidity pool trading fees are distributed to voters in pool tokens ( e.g., if the pool voted on is `vAMM-FLOW/USDC` the distributed tokens are `FLOW` and `$USDC`) in proportion to the activity of trading in the pool.
+These will likely not be evenly balanced.

 The tokens are streaming proportionally to the voting power cast by a voter and the accrued amount of trading fees.